-A new Net Investment Income Tax is effective beginning January 1, 2013.
-The 3.8 percent Net Investment Income Tax applies to individuals, estates and trusts that have certain investment income above applicable threshold amounts.
+In tax years beginning in 2013 and later, a 3.8 percent Net Investment Income Tax (NIIT) applies to individuals, estates and trusts that have net investment income above applicable threshold amounts.

 The NIIT applies in the case of an individual, at a rate of 3.8 percent on the lesser of:

 - the net investment income, or